1. PAY PERIODS AND PAY DATES

 The College must withhold Federal and State Income Tax from the employee’s earnings.
-At the beginning of employment, or at any time there is a change in the number of dependents claimed for exemption, an Employee Withholding Exemption Certificate (W-4) must be completed in the office of the Payroll Coordinator Federal Form W-4, State of Iowa Form W-4 2013.
+At the beginning of employment, or at any time there is a change in the number of dependents claimed for exemption, an Employee Withholding Exemption Certificate (W-4) must be completed in the office of the Payroll Coordinator.

-Upon employment the employee will also be required to fill out an I-9 form that establishes eligibility to work in the United States Form I-9.
+Upon employment, the employee will also be required to fill out an I-9 form that establishes eligibility to work in the United States.

 The money deducted from earnings for Withholding Tax is remitted to the Department of Internal Revenue.
 In January a W-2 statement is issued to each employee showing the total amount of wages earned the previous calendar year, as well as the total amount withheld for taxes.

 All employees, except students, are subject to FICA tax deductions.
 The College is subject to tax in like amount.
 Congress has provided that this tax will be increased periodically.
 Additional deductions may be made for dependents’ medical, for employee’s portion and dependents’ dental and vision insurance premiums, flexible spending accounts for medical and/or dependent care, optional life insurance, retirement, pledges, rent (if living in college housing), and other items as requested.

 The College is required to participate in the Federal Social Security Program.
 All employees are subject to a tax deducted each pay period from salaries.
 The College is subject to tax in like amount.
 The benefits are in addition to those provided by the College retirement plan.